 - Fry pan option: Once all filling is used, wipe down the fry pan.
 Return it to the stove and add 1 tbsp vegetable oil.
 Once the oil is hot, place the dumplings into the pan 3-4 at a time, being careful that they don’t touch (otherwise they will stick together).
 Fry on each side for 2-3 minutes or until rice paper bubbles and turns crispy, with light golden highlights.
 Repeat until all dumplings have been fried, adding extra vegetable oil for frying if needed.

-- Air fryer option: Lightly brush your air fryer basket with vegetable oil, then Place the dumplings into the air fryer, making sure they are not touching.
+- Air fryer option: Lightly brush your air fryer basket with vegetable oil, then place the dumplings into the air fryer, making sure they are not touching.
 Lightly brush the tops with vegetable oil, then air fry at 375°F / 190°C for 15 minutes, flipping half way through.
 They will be white, crispy and puff up, with some very light golden highlights.

 Leave a Reply